TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/protectopencontent-cantapplyclassification.md

 1. Select **Help and feedback** from the **Protect/Sensitivity** button on the Office ribbon, and then **Reset settings**.
 This action signs out the user, deletes the currently downloaded Azure Information Protection policy, and resets the user settings for the Azure Rights Management service.

-2.Sign out all users from Office and try again.
+1. Sign out all users from Office and try again.
 Azure Information Protection does not support multiple versions of Office installed or multiple users signed in to Office.
 See these [requirements](https://docs.microsoft.com/azure/information-protection/requirements#applications).
 Additionally, Azure Information Protection clients do not support multiple versions of Office on the same computer, or multiple user accounts in Office.

-4. If you are still experiencing the issue, collect Azure Information Protection client logs and attach the exported logs to this ticket
+1. If you are still experiencing the issue, collect Azure Information Protection client logs and attach the exported logs to this ticket

-### Export Azure Information Protection logs
+* ### Export Azure Information Protection logs

    1. Open an Office document or create a new email in Outlook
 2. Select the **Protect** or **Sensitivity** button, and **Help and feedback**
 3. Select **Export Logs**
 4. Save the logs to your choice of location, and attach them to this service request